taschar/taschar.github.io/README.md

-This site is deployed in https://test.allmedia.cyou and https://taschar.github.io
+This site is deployed in https://taschar.github.io

 The website with my content is https://www.mymedic.gr